RCOSDP/weko/docs/developersguide/create-a-datamodel.rst

 |

 The JSON Schemas enable to define complex constraints which must be satisfied each time a record is created or modified.
-Invenio provides JSON Schemas for MARC 21 but custom JSON Schemas can also be used.
+WEKO3 provides JSON Schemas for MARC 21 but custom JSON Schemas can also be used.

 The rest of this documentation will show how to store and give access to